Djokovic Tests Positive For Coronavirus, Apologises To Other Players - UrduPoint

 Croatia's Coric and Troicki of Serbia also followed suit on Monday, revealing they also had tested positive.

-Sunday's final in the Croatian coastal town of Zadar, which was supposed to feature Djokovic and Russia's Andrey Rublev, was cancelled.
+The final in the Croatian coastal town of Zadar was cancelled Sunday while the final stop in Bosnia, due in early July, has also been scrapped after the news of Djokovic's infection.

+"Unfortunately, due to all events in the past days we decided that now the most important thing is that the epidemiological situation is stabilised and everyone recovers," tournament director Djordje Djokovic, the player's younger brother, said in a statement.

-Some 4,000 fans watched the first leg of the tournament in Belgrade earlier this month.
+"Now we remain focused on the support to all those infected ... wishing that they recover as soon a possible."
+Some 4,000 fans had watched the first leg of the tournament in Belgrade earlier this month, while a similar crowd attended the Zadar event.

+"What was meant to be a major, nice tennis story ended with an even bigger collapse," Croatia's Sportske Novosti daily newspaper commented on Tuesday.

+"Damages could be immense, for both the health of many and (Croatia's) tourism."
+Feliks Lukas, director of WTA Croatia Bol Open, earlier warned against "incredibly bad" organisation in Zadar.

 The slew of positive tests raises questions over the sport's planned return in August.